worldmint/valgard/doc/README.md

-ValinorCoin Core
+ValgardCoin Core
 =====================

 Setup
 ---------------------
-[ValinorCoin Core](http://valinorcoin.org/wallet) is the original ValinorCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ValinorCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ValgardCoin Core](http://valgardcoin.org/wallet) is the original ValgardCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ValgardCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ValinorCoin on your native platform.
+The following are some helpful notes on how to run ValgardCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/valinorcoin-qt (GUI, 32-bit) or bin/32/valinorcoind (headless, 32-bit)
+- bin/32/valgardcoin-qt (GUI, 32-bit) or bin/32/valgardcoind (headless, 32-bit)
-- bin/64/valinorcoin-qt (GUI, 64-bit) or bin/64/valinorcoind (headless, 64-bit)
+- bin/64/valgardcoin-qt (GUI, 64-bit) or bin/64/valgardcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run valinorcoin-qt.exe.
+Unpack the files into a directory, and then run valgardcoin-qt.exe.

 ### OSX

-Drag ValinorCoin-Qt to your applications folder, and then run ValinorCoin-Qt.
+Drag ValgardCoin-Qt to your applications folder, and then run ValgardCoin-Qt.

 ### Need Help?

-* See the documentation at the [ValinorCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [ValgardCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ValinorCoin Forum](http://forum.valinorcoin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ValgardCoin Forum](http://forum.valgardcoin.org/).
-* Join one of our Slack groups [ValinorCoin Slack Groups](https://valinorcoin.org/slack-logins/).
+* Join one of our Slack groups [ValgardCoin Slack Groups](https://valgardcoin.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build ValinorCoin on your native platform.
+The following are developer notes on how to build ValgardCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)